auth-global/self-documenting-cryptography/README.md

 Since the Seguid Protocol applies no key stretching, millions of hashes can be computed per second.
 Thus the most efficient tag obscuration attack may need to impose 100,000x overhead or more in order to be truly effective in this scenario.
 For this reason, slow password hashing seems to be a best-case scenario for the application of cryptoacoustics.

-Though it's presumably much easier in practice to deploy tag obscuration attacks against the Seguid Protocol compared to the G3P, it's also far less clear what practical benefits this might confer to an attacker.
+Thus the point of _cryptoacoustic repetition_ as employed by PHKDF and the G3P is to reduce the minimum obfuscation overhead required for a given cryptoacoustic construction to be viable.
+Though it's presumably much easier in practice to deploy tag obscuration attacks against the Seguid Protocol, it's also far less clear what practical benefits this might confer to an attacker.

 At my own current level of understanding of my own design, incorporating cryptoacoustics into the Seguid Protocol itself is mostly an issue of design consistency, though there may well be advantages and benefits I don't currently appreciate.

 ## Cryptoacoustic Safety